ramakrishna374/victr-assessment/readme.md

 	* `php artisan migrate`

+8. Please check for APP_KEY in .env, it should generate the key when composer installs the packages.
+If not run this command

+       * `php artisan key:generate`

-8. Point the browser to the public folder.
+9. Point the browser to the public folder.

     * `http://localhost/project_name/public/`